erangadbw/CryptoWebsite/readme.md

 ## Backend Architecture

-The backend was created using a combination of the AWS Api gateway and lambda Services to Create a REST api service which uses price data from a actual exchange.
+The backend was created using a combination of the AWS Api gateway and lambda Services to Create a REST Api service.

+The API further requests data from an actual exchange to do the computation.

 The Website itself is hosted on a s3 bucket.

 ### API Design